 Advancements in Australian cotton varieties have led to high demand for CSIRO varieties on the global spinning market.
-A recent Deakin University and CSIRO study (SG Gordon and D Mallick, unpublished) has identified that international demand for Australian cotton is relatively inelastic, meaning that the price drops little when the volume marketed increases, because there is large pent up demand from international spinners for higher quality cotton.
+A recent Deakin University and CSIRO study (SG Gordon and D Mallick, unpublished) has identified that international demand for Australian cotton is relatively inelastic, meaning that the price drops little when the volume marketed increases, would be less significant cotton industry in Australia because there is large pent up demand from international spinners for higher quality cotton.
 Without CSIRO's research into enhancing cotton yield and fibre quality, Australian growers would have faced reduced access to these premium markets and would have foregone international market share to major competitors such as the US, Pakistan, India and Brazil.